tangerine is the hit film about trans sex workers shot on iphones

 How did Mya help shape the story?

-Comedy has always been part of what I do, but my previous films have been more dramedies and I didn't really imagine the use of humour would be to this degree with this film.
+Comedy has always been part of what I do, but my previous films have been more dramedies and I didn't really imagine the use of humor would be to this degree with this film.
 Early on in the process, I gave my films to both Mya and Kiki and they both identified with them and understood my sensibility.
 But Mya said, 'I'll make this film with you if you promise me two things: one, I want you to go for it in terms of the realism.
 You need to show how hard it is for the women out here and I don't want you to shy away from things.
 But I also want this film to be hilarious because I want this film to be entertainment for the women out here as well.'
-It took me several days to think about it, worrying about this balancing act, and then I realised what she was asking me was probably saving me in many ways.
+It took me several days to think about it, worrying about this balancing act, and then I realized what she was asking me was probably saving me in many ways.

-You've said in the past that the film was shot on iPhones for budgetary purposes, but it seems so perfect--making a film in which the police play a contentious role when iPhones have captured many of these interactions IRL...
+You've said in the past that the film was shot on iPhones for budgetary purposes, but it seems so perfect -- making a film in which the police play a contentious role when iPhones have captured many of these interactions IRL...

 This film was shot a year and a half ago, but its release is obviously occurring at a huge cultural moment for transgender rights and visibility.
-But trans people of colour in particular are still face myriad inequality and violence.
+But trans people of color in particular are still face myriad inequality and violence.
 What were your observations during and following filming?

 I witnessed firsthand discrimination, from the restaurants that we were trying to eat in while we were shooting suddenly changing their attitude towards us once we brought in Mya and Kiki.
 I witnessed discrimination in post production when I was trying to help Mya find a job before the film's release.
 This is something that these women have to deal with all the time, and I witnessed only a small part of it.
 The awareness and the visibility is wonderful: all the stuff that's happened with Laverne Cox, Caitlyn Jenner, and President Obama, it's all amazing.
 But the problem is that the murder rate has increased.
 Last year, there were 12 reported and investigated -- that's only reported, there are many that go undocumented -- this year, there's already been 10.
 All this awareness has not transitioned to acceptance yet, and those are the steps that have to be taken.

 This film just being one of many stories that are being told that will hopefully work towards that change.
-And I think the change has to come about from people who never thought they'd have any sort of connection to people from the world that I was focusing on-- trans women of colour who have had to resort to sex work.
+And I think the change has to come about from people who never thought they'd have any sort of connection to people from the world that I was focusing on-- trans women of color who have had to resort to sex work.
 My hope is that audiences in suburbia USA will connect with the characters of Alexandra and Sin-Dee, and that they then get on their computer and Google and start to learn more.
 That awareness will hopefully lead to acceptance.

 Text Emily Manning